ajessup/cb-cli/README.md

 The Buildfile describes how your source code should be transformed into a Docker image, and is run remotely using the Cloud Container Builder service.

-## Buildfiles (not yet supported)
+## Buildfiles

 Buildfiles describe a set of *build steps* that are run in serial against your source tree to produce a Docker image.

 To help get you started, here are some useful Buildfiles.

-* Build any Docker container from a Dockerfile
+* Build any Docker container from a Dockerfile [Buildfile](buildfiles/docker.Buildfile)
-* Build a lean Spring Boot application from source using a Maven pom.xml file
+* Build a lean Spring Boot application from source using a Maven pom.xml file [Buildfile](buildfiles/springboot.Buildfile)
-* Build a Node.js application from a Gulp configuration file
+* Build a Node.js application from a Gulp configuration file [Buildfile](buildfiles/node-gulp.Buildfile)

 A build step is itself simply a Docker image within which your source will be transiently mounted in a special directory.
 You can customize